-- Often, we want to be able to convert between continuous-time and discrete-time representations of a signal. - This is accomplished through processes known as sampling and interpolation. - The sampling process, which is performed by an ideal continuous-time to discrete-time (C/D) converter shown below, transforms a continuous-time signal x to a discrete-time signal y.
+- Often, we want to be able to transform a continuous-time signal (i.e., a function) into a discrete-time signal (i.e., a sequence) and vice versa. - This is accomplished through processes known as sampling and interpolation. - Sampling, which is performed by a continuous-time to discrete-time (C/D) converter shown below, transforms a function x to a sequence y.

-The interpolation process, which is performed by an ideal discrete-time to continuous-time (D/C) converter shown below, transforms a discrete-time signal y to a continuous-time signal x̂.
+Interpolation, which is performed by a discrete-time to continuous-time (D/C) converter shown below, transforms a sequence y to a function x.